soniaturcotte/soniaturcotte.com/digital-garden/book-roundup-oct-dec-2024.md

 ### Always Coming Home by Ursula K. Le Guin

 My first Le Guin book that I didn’t really like.
-I do believe you have to meet some books at the right time, and I was not ready for that one.
+I do believe you have to meet some books at the right time, and I was not ready for this one.

 ### The Castle of Crossed Destinies by Italo Calvino